zenspider/transmogrify/README.txt

 == DESCRIPTION:

-Transmogrify unfactors your code, providing you with much needed job security it today's volatile economy.
+Transmogrify unfactors your code, providing you with much needed job security in today's volatile economy.

 == FEATURES/PROBLEMS: